laranc/moonlight/README.md

 ```

 To use Moonlight all you need is to copy `moonlight.lua` into your project
-root, write a `build.lua` file and run it with `luajit build.lua`.
-[Samurai](https://github.com/michaelforney/samurai)
+root, write a `build.lua` file and run it with `luajit build.lua`. [samurai](https://github.com/michaelforney/samurai)
-is baked into `moonlight.lua` and is decoded and stored in the build directory.
+is baked into `moonlight.lua` and is decoded and stored in the .cache directory.

 ### package.lua
 An example `package.lua`